 Blooming Gilbert is far from overlooking its agrarian roots.
 Visit the community of Agritopia, and you’ll see a modern take on urban farm-fresh sensibilities and agritourism in action.
 The planned community anchors residents around an 11-acre organic farm, and strolling its grapevine-draped pathways is encouraged.
 Come for lunch—the farm’s produce stocks the menu at the on-premises Joe’s Farm Grill—and stay to shop at Barnone, a craftsmen community.
 Housed together in industrial-chic barn digs, a dozen local makers, artisans and restaurateurs offer visitors a peek into their processes and handcrafted goods to take home.

-If art strikes your fancy, consider coordinating your visit with the annual Celebration of Fine Art, January 12 through March 24 in 2019.
+If art strikes your fancy, consider coordinating your visit with the annual Celebration of Fine Art in the spring.
 The multi-week event offers a unique opportunity to connect with more than 100 fine artists as they work in studio spaces covering 40,000 square feet of showgrounds in north Scottsdale.
 Painters, sculptors, jewelry makers, photographers and more masters of mediums invite visitors into their creative process and offer their work for sale.
 Every Friday, a new Art Discovery Series event celebrates artistic techniques with wine, cheese and panel discussions.
-Your $10 ticket is a season pass, so you can visit anytime during the ten-week show.
+Your $10 ticket is a season pass so you can visit anytime during the ten-week show.

 Arts and culture offerings also draw visitors to the rolling landscapes and scenic mountain backdrops of Fountain Hills, a community northeast of Phoenix.
 It’s hard to miss the town’s namesake centerpiece: a 330-foot fountain plume that gushes from Fountain Park lake every hour, on the hour for 15 minutes.
 Take a stroll in the park to enjoy the spectacle, then browse the exceptional collections from local and national artists at Emerson Art Gallery and Fountain Hills Artists Gallery.
 Just down the street, the River of Time Museum chronicles the regional history and the relationship between early civilizations, settlers and a formative desert resource, the Verde River.